Definition - What does Reciprocal IVF mean?

 Because of their distinct roles in the process of conception, each partner would undergo different procedures.
 Prior to beginning these procedures, it is likely that the women's menstrual cycles will be synchronized using oral contraceptive pills.
 This allows the timing of egg maturation in one partner and endometrial thickening in the other partner to coincide, as they would normally in one woman's cycle.

 The endometrium (inner lining of the uterus) of the partner who will be carrying the pregnancy needs to thicken to prepare for implantation.
 She may need to take hormonal medications to aid in this process.
 Syncing menstrual cycles between partners allows for the uterus to be ready for implantation at the same time that the embryos are ready for transfer.
-Once an embryo implants, the woman will become the gestational carrier of the child.
+If embryo implantation is successful, the woman will become the gestational carrier of the child.